 - Two chairs will be provided in the examination room for you to use in the performance, if required.
-A table will not be provided. - You must carry, set up and remove additional props, if required, within the allocated time. - You are not permitted to bring any objects or substances deemed hazardous or illegal into the examination room. - · Actual and imitation weapons are prohibited. - An audiovisual recording will be made.
+A table will not be provided. - All props and set pieces must fit through a standard sized door. - You must carry, set up and remove additional props, if required, within the allocated time and without assistance. - You are not permitted to bring any objects or substances deemed hazardous or illegal into the examination room. - Actual and imitation weapons are prohibited. - An audiovisual recording will be made. - A period of 30 minutes will be allowed prior to the examination start time for warm-up and preparation.
+One person per student will be permitted to enter the venue to assist with this.

-For further information, refer to the VCAA website: www.vcaa. vic.edu.au/assessment/vce-assessment/past-examinations/Pages/Drama.aspx.
+For more information, refer to the VCAA website: www.vcaa.vic. edu.au/assessment/vce-assessment/past-examinations/Pages/Drama.aspx.